hzkuang/HGBO-DSE/dataset/raw/README.md

 ## Raw HLS Dataset
+Available at https://pan.baidu.com/s/12rG1JeOh0VKh-UVotlaWQw.
+(Extraction code: vuuw)

-This folder contains 10 sub-datasets with over 10,000 samples.
+This dataset contains 10 sub-datasets with over 10,000 samples.
 Each sub-dataset has over 1,000 samples.

 For each sample prj_*, we collect 4-level files: